matan-levi/auth0-logs-to-datadog/README.md

 ## Local Development

-To run the extension locally (in development mode) you can run the following commands:
+To install and run the extension locally (in development mode) you can run the following commands:

 ```bash
 yarn install